quantumJLBass/boa-fraud/profiles/addresses/US/STATES/DELAWARE/251 LITTLE FALLS DR, WILMINGTON, DE, 19808-1674/251 LITTLE FALLS DR, WILMINGTON, DE, 19808-1674.md

 
 
 2 years ago
 I have been  employed since 2011 through 2017 with this company.
 I have made a lot of money for them , consistently pulling numbers doubling and tripling performance of others.
 Besides being severely underpaid and overworked, it was OK job but I would like to share my experience AFTER  I left the company.
 Almost 2 years after me leaving CSC To my very big surprise I have received W-2 form for  something like $300-$350.
 I called and inquired about this income that I have not actually received .
 They explained to me, That this was due to a gift I have received from CSC  while I worked there.
 You see, if you happen to save the company a lot of money by coming up with some interesting thing, they would throw you a few bucks or a prize as a reward.
 Since I came up with several of such projects, one of those for example was  automated pricing tool which saved hours by numerous employees daily.
 I have earned about $300 and  ordered myself a north face jacket which to be honest did not fit.So basically they sent me invoice for that jacket.
 They also told me no taxes were withheld by them.
-Well , it doesn’t mean I don’t have to pay taxes , it  just doesn’t come out of their pocket !!
+Well , it doesn't mean I don't have to pay taxes , it  just doesn't come out of their pocket !!
 I had to pay  taxes on top of money that I have not received! what a gift huh .
 It was not worth the hustle,  so I just paid and moved on.
-What I’m trying to say, this company will nickel and dime you.
+What I'm trying to say, this company will nickel and dime you.
 The nickel and dimed me while I worked there, and they found a way to take advantage  of me when I stopped.
-I’m posting my review publicly as I have nothing to hide , this is all truth and there’s a lot more to it .
+I'm posting my review publicly as I have nothing to hide , this is all truth and there's a lot more to it .

 
 12